UniMath/agda-unimath/src/category-theory/opposite-large-precategories.lagda.md

 ## Properties

-### Computing the isomorphism sets of the opposite precategory
+### Computing the isomorphism sets of the opposite large precategory

 ```agda
 module _